Amplifying Indigenous and Endangered Voices: The Critical Role of Collaboration for the Talk of the Town Program

 3. Stakeholder Engagement

 Carishina played a vital role in fostering partnerships with CBOs like the Endangered Language Alliance and African Services Committee.
-Their leadership ensured that these organizations were aligned with the project’s vision and equipped to host artists effectively, despite initial funding and resource challenges.
+Their guidance and collaboration ensured that these organizations were aligned with the project’s vision and equipped to host artists effectively, despite initial funding and resource challenges.
+I want to thank Daniel Kaufman from ELA and Emily Goldberg Hall from the African Services Committee for their invaluable contributions and care for this project.

 4. Activation and Event Planning